 An Envoy document viewer for the Envoy-format files distributed with some WordPerfect, Corel, and Novell products may be found at a third-party download site.

-WordPerfect for the Macintosh was written for different screen sizes than those on today's computers, so many users change the zoom level for comfort.
-Instructions for creating a macro that does this automatically may be found on another page.
+WordPerfect for the Macintosh was written for different screen sizes than those on today's computers, so many users prefer to change the zoom level for comfort.
+In WPMac, use the Set Default Zoom macro to change the zoom level.

 If you created WordPerfect documents under older versions of the Macintosh operating system, you may have chosen obsolete Mac fonts like Geneva or New York as your default document fonts.
 These fonts can produce unattractively-formatted documents when printed under OS X, and you may want to replace them with more modern fonts.